Putin demands Dutch apology after diplomat detained by police

 The Netherlands on Friday launched legal proceedings against Russia over the detention of Greenpeace activists on a Dutch-registered ship after their protest at an oil rig off Russia's north coast.
 Two of the 30 people arrested are Dutch.

-On a visit to the Netherlands in April, Putin faced protests from gay rights activists over what human rights organisations say is repression of homosexuals in Russia.
+On a visit to the Netherlands in April, Putin faced protests from gay rights activists over what human rights organizations say is repression of homosexuals in Russia.
 Putin denied Russia discriminates against gays.

-(Additional reporting by Alissa de Carbonnel and Gabriela Baczynska in Moscow and Anthony Deutsch in The Hague,; writing by Steve Gutterman; editing by Jon Boyle and Tom Pfeiffer)
+(Additional reporting by Alissa de Carbonnel in Moscow and Anthony Deutsch in The Hague,; Writing by Steve Gutterman, Editing by Jon Boyle)